 The action plan below outlines the planned works at Pretty Corner Woods in 2023.
-The plan is based on Green Flag and visitor feedback, corporate aims and objectives, and ranger input.
+This plan was based on Green Flag and visitor feedback, corporate aims and objectives, and ranger input.
 The plan is not exhaustive and remains fluid due to the fast paced and reactive nature of our service and the work we do.
-Only new or significant works are listed in this plan, with general park management and maintenance being completed by the team as normal alongside this.
+Only new or significant works are listed in this plan, with general woodland management and maintenance being completed by the team as normal alongside this.
+We have updated the table with notes outlining the progress with each.
+2024's action plan is provided beneath this.

-Improvement/Addition Responsible Proposed completion Further wildlife surveys Rangers/Volunteers 2x in 2023 Improve school/community involvement CB/AG End of year Build on site events CB/AG Aug 23 Install more permanent interpretation Rangers Jun 23 Install new waymarked trail combining NNDC and Woodland Trust areas.
-Rangers/Volunteers Jun 23 Install quiet seating area in woodland.
-Rangers/volunteers Sept 23 Update map & flyer CB Jul 23 Promote muddy boots group to wider audience AG CB GM Jul 23 Contact identified community groups AG Jul 23 Install minimum of one new sculpture or new feature All Dec 23 Plan for future of boardwalk CB/AG/Property May 23 Continue to create wildflower and butterfly ride through the woodland as specified within work plan Rangers/Volunteers Dec 23 Install tree trail plaques on new trail Rangers Sep 23 Tree planting of native species on perimeter of woodland rides and specified within work plan.
-Ranger/Volunteers Winter 23 Community nursery volunteer led Rangers/Volunteers Winter 23 Develop relationship with new WT Manager for site AG/CB Ongoing
+Improvement/Addition Responsible Proposed completion Notes Further wildlife surveys Rangers/Volunteers 2x in 2023 Ongoing - results available for next year's review Improve school/community involvement CB/AG End of year This has improved but is ongoing Build on site events CB/AG Aug 23 This has improved but is ongoing Install more permanent interpretation Rangers Jul 23 Complete Install new waymarked trail combining NNDC and Woodland Trust areas.
+Rangers/Volunteers Jul 23 Complete Install quiet seating area in woodland.
+Rangers/volunteers Sept 23 Not Complete - still planned Update map & flyer СВ Jul 23 Due by Easter 2024 Promote muddy boots group to wider audience AG CB GM Jul 23 Complete Contact identified community groups AG Jul 23 Not complete - lack of capacity Install minimum of one new sculpture or new feature All Dec 23 Complete Plan for future of boardwalk CB/AG/Property Jul 23 Ongoing Continue to create wildflower and butterfly ride through the woodland as specified within work plan Rangers/Volunteers Dec 23 Complete Install tree trail plaques on new trail Rangers Sep 23 Not Complete - complete by Easter 24 Tree planting of native species on perimeter of woodland rides and specified within work plan.
+Ranger/Volunteers Winter 23 Complete, with more planned in 2024 Community nursery volunteer led Rangers/Volunteers Winter 23 Complete Develop relationship with new WT Manager for site AG/CB Ongoing Complete - good relations